whoisEllie/FPSCore/README.md

+# Please be aware that due to my current life situation, FPS Core is no longer in active development and I am unable to provide any support

 **FPS Core is a simple, easy-to-use plugin that makes building shooters in Unreal Engine faster and easier**

 It abstracts a number of core functions and behaviours (hence, FPS Core) to pre-made C++ classes while exposing their properties to Blueprints, allowing anyone to modify their functionality - even if you don't know how to code.
 Ready to get started?
 Grab it from the [marketplace](https://www.unrealengine.com/marketplace/en-US/product/fps-core) and get started with the online [documentation](https://emmadocs.dev)!